ajs123/KBikeBLE/HOWTO.md

 ## Download and first run

+Before you use KBikeBLE for the first time, you may want to install the Adafruit Bluefruit Connect app on your phone, tablet or computer.
+You can use it to test BLE connections, and in the calibration steps below you can use its UART function instead of the Arduino serial monitor.
+Nordic's nRF Connect works well for testing BLE but doesn't provide the same UART functions.
 Now use the Arduino IDE to download the KBikeBLE to the Feather.

 At reset, KBikeBLE will briefly show a little startup log.
 When run for the first time, it should indicate that it's written default calibration values ("Factor" and "Offset") to flash memory.
 It will also show a current ADC (resistance sense) reading, indicate that it's run an ADC calibration, and show a second reading.
 On subsequent resets, it should show that's it's *read* calibration from flash, and if you haven't moved the bike from a very cool spot to a very hot spot the two ADC readings will probably be almost the same.